myksao/country-klasha/README.md

 ## Introduction

-This project is a demonstration of a backend application developed using Spring Boot and Java
+This project is a demonstration of a backend application developed using Spring Boot and Java.
+It allows users to fetch important details and information about various countries.

 ## Technologies